nganguly0594/gpt-resume-builder/README.md

 # Sensei Resume
 This is a prototype ChatGPT-based web application capable of producing a simple resume in pdf format with some GPT prompts that the user answers.
-It is not 100% accurate as the prompt engineering could be improved, but it provides a high quality first draft to work with.
+The prompt engineering causes slight variations in the output, but it provides a high quality first draft to work with.

 [Real Tested Resume Example](https://github.com/nganguly0594/gpt-resume-builder/blob/main/static/resume.jpg)